Jayanth-0703/Language-Translator/README.md

 ## Run the application:
 python translator.py

-Screenshots:
+## Screenshots:
 ![Screenshot 2025-05-15 160220](https://github.com/user-attachments/assets/86d96992-9685-40a0-a784-91986ad03ff4)

 Usage
-1.Select the source and target languages from the dropdown menus.
+-Select the source and target languages from the dropdown menus.
-2.Enter text in the input field.
+-Enter text in the input field.
-3.Click Translate.
+-Click Translate.
-4.The translated result will appear below.
+-The translated result will appear below.